 Use arrowroot in a 2:1 ratio as a substitute in any recipe that calls for cornstarch.
 For example, 2 tablespoons of arrowroot for 1 tablespoon of cornstarch.

 This is a handy ingredient to use as a thickening agent in clear broths.
 Arrowroot forms a clear paste making it ideal to use in clear liquids.
+I don’t prefer to use this in dairy based recipes such as pastry cream because it changes the texture and it isn’t as silky.

 4. Rice Flour